 PERFORMANCE CRITERIA ACCEPTABLE SOLUTIONS P1 In a new class 1 building hot water is supplied by a hot water system with a low greenhouse gas emissions impact.
 A1 In a new class 1 building hot water is supplied by a- (a) heat pump or a solar hot water system that is eligible to receive: (i) in a building with 3 or more bedrooms, at least 22 Renewable Energy Certificates; or (ii) in a building with less than 3 bedrooms, at least 14 Renewable Energy Certificates; or (b) gas hot water system with an energy rating of at least five stars.
 Note: Renewable Energy Certificates are issued under the Commonwealth Government's Mandatory Renewable Energy Target.
 P2 In a gas reticulated area replacement of an existing hot water system for a class 1 building's hot water is supplied by a hot water system with a low greenhouse gas emissions impact.
-A2 In a gas reticulated area replacement of an existing hot water system for a class 1 building's hot water is supplied by a - (a) solar hot water system; or (b) heat pump; or (c) gas hot water system with an energy rating of at least five stars; or (d) electric resistance hot water system where the system is installed under warranty, as a replacement system.
+A2 In a gas reticulated area replacement of an existing hot water system for a class 1 building's hot water is supplied by a - (a) solar hot water system; or (b) heat pump; or (c) gas hot water system with an energy rating of at least five stars; or (d) electric resistance hot water system where: (i) the system is installed under warranty, as a replacement system; or (ii) a licensed plumber certifies that the system being replaced is an electric resistance hot water system that needs to be replaced due to damage caused by a natural disaster event.
 P3 In a gas reticulated area the supply of hot water may be maintained to the class 1 building for a short period by a temporary hot water system before the installation of the replacement hot water system.
-A3 A temporary hot water system may be used to supply hot water to a class 1 building for a maximum of 60 calendar days from the date the temporary hot water system was installed. Ρ4 Hot water systems are installed are in a location to reduce the amount of cold water drawn off any tap in the common bathroom before hot water commences to flow for - (a) new class 1 buildings; and (b) class 1 buildings in a gas reticulated area for replacement hot water systems. Α4 Hot water systems are installed as close as practicable to the building's common bathroom for - (a) new class 1 buildings; and (b) class 1 buildings in a gas reticulated area for replacement hot water systems.
+A3 A temporary hot water system may be used to supply hot water to a class 1 building for a maximum of 60 calendar days from the date the temporary hot water system was installed.
+P4 Hot water systems are installed are in a location to reduce the amount of cold water drawn off any tap in the common bathroom before hot water commences to flow for - (a) new class 1 buildings; and (b) class 1 buildings in a gas reticulated area for replacement hot water systems. Α4 Hot water systems are installed as close as practicable to the building's common bathroom for - (a) new class 1 buildings; and (b) class 1 buildings in a gas reticulated area for replacement hot water systems.